femi/ditto/README.md

 - edit httpd.conf "DocumentRoot /Library/WebServer/Documents" line to point at a custom folder
 - In the same section change `AllowOverride None` to `AllowOverride All`
 - Uncomment `LoadModule rewrite_module libexec/apache2/mod_rewrite.so`
+- Setup album_content permissions (must be owned by _www user group, and must have write permissions)